Defamation, and the Reach of the Internet

 If you’re reputation and character is facing a malicious online attack or post, you may simply want the content removed and for the attacks to stop.
 In some circumstances, you may want to hold the individual poster accountable for his or her damaging statements and conduct.

 The defamation lawsuit attorneys at Minc, LLC, based out of Cleveland, Ohio, will fight for you or your business’s reputation against online libel and other defamation.
-To schedule a free, no-obligation initial consultation call (216) 373-7706, or schedule a meeting online by filling out our online contact form.
+To schedule a free, no-obligation initial consultation with an intake specialist, call (216) 373-7706, or schedule a meeting online by filling out our online contact form.